ScottDeLuzio/adsense-in-post-ads-by-oizuled/readme.txt

-=== AdSense In-Post Ads ===
+=== In-Post Ads ===
 Contributors: scott.deluzio
 Tags: plugin, google, ad, ads, adsense, advertising Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6UHZNUWTHW9W2 Requires at least: 3.1
-Tested up to: 5.5
+Tested up to: 5.7.1
-Stable tag: 2.0.2
+Stable tag: 2.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to display a shortcode to insert your Google AdSense ads inside your pages or posts.
+A plugin to display ads inside your pages or posts.

 == Description ==
-The AdSense In-Post Ads plugin allows you to save your most used AdSense ad codes, and insert them as a shortcode in your pages or posts.
+The In-Post Ads plugin allows you to save your most used ad codes, and insert them as a shortcode in your pages or posts.

 You may already use a plugin to display your ads in a widgetized area of your page such as the left or right sidebars, or in the header or footer of your page.
 While this does get the ads on the page, your site visitors are not likely to click on them.

-This plugin creates shortcodes, which you can use inside the body of any page or post to display an AdSense advertisement.
+This plugin creates shortcodes, which you can use inside the body of any page or post to display an advertisement.
 This is where your reader's eyes are looking anyway, and it will increase the odds that they will click on the ad.

 == Installation ==
 1. Download archive and unzip in wp-content/plugins or install via Plugins > Add New.
 2. Activate the plugin through the Plugins menu in WordPress.
-3. Copy your AdSense code from Google AdSense.
+3. Copy your ad code from your advertising provider.
-4. In your WordPress dashboard, click on Settings > AdSense In-Post.
+4. In your WordPress dashboard, click on Settings > In-Post Ads.
-5. Paste your AdSense code from step 3 into one of the boxes.
+5. Paste your ad code from step 3 into one of the boxes.

 == Frequently Asked Questions ==
 = I already have ads in the sidebar, why would I need this plugin? =